-At Northwest School for Deaf and Hard-of-Hearing Children (NWSDHH) your child will develop the skills and confidence to compete academically and participate fully in a hearing society.
-We invite you to visit us, talk with our students and teachers, and see first-hand how our nurturing and rigorous program turns deafness into a difference rather than a limitation.
+As a student at Northwest School for Deaf and Hard-of-Hearing Children (NWSDHH), your child will develop the skills and confidence to compete academically and participate fully in a hearing society.
+We invite you to visit us, talk with our students and teachers, and see first-hand how our nurturing and rigorous academic program turns deafness into a difference rather than a limitation.

-- You will be contacted to attend an information session and personalized tour.
+- You will be invited to attend an information session and personalized tour.
 This is an opportunity for you to learn more about the school and the services available for your child.

 - NWSDHH staff will coordinate a one-on-one evaluation for your child.